tangshuang/tyshemo/docs/meta.md

   // optional, function or boolean or string,
   // if `readonly` is true, you will not be able to change value by using `set` (however `assign` works)
-  readonly: Boolean,
+  readonly: Boolean|Function,
   // optional, function or boolean or string,
   // if `disabled` is true, you will not be able to change value by using `set` (however `assign` works),
   // when you invoke `validate`, the validators will be ignored,
   // when you invoke `export`, the `drop` will be set to be `true` automaticly, `flat` will not work too
-  disabled: Boolean,
+  disabled: Boolean|Function,
   // optional, function or boolean or string,
   // if `hidden` is true, it means you want to hide the field related ui component
-  hidden: Boolean,
+  hidden: Boolean|Function,

   // optional, function or boolean or string.
   // `required` will affect validation.
 If `required` is false, validation will be dropped when the given value is empty.
 For example, schema.validate('some', null, context) -> true.
 Only when `required` is true, the validation will thrown out the errors when the given value is empty.
   // `Empty` rule: null|undefined|''|NaN|[]|{}
-  required: Boolean,
+  required: Boolean|Function,
   // optional, function to determine the value is empty
   empty: Function,